8r14z/coding-interview-prep/README.md

 Pre-condition of heapify at a node: subtree rooted at its left and right children are max-heaps

-=> Build heap starts from the end towards the begin -> more exactly it starts from node n/2 - 1 to avoid unnecessary work on leaf nodes.
+=> Heap build routine starts from the end towards the begin -> more exactly it starts from node n/2 - 1 to avoid unnecessary work on leaf nodes.